-I am a writer and photographer currently based in Canberra, ACT.
+I am a writer, photographer and passionate urbanist based in Canberra, ACT.

-My focus is on moving toward a future that is able to be supported by the planet we live on.
+The focus underlying this blog is that of moving toward a future that is able to be supported by the planet we live on.
 This is not a hippie manifesto nor an apocalyptic forecast but is actually integral to living satisfying and rich lives – and not just in the economic sense.

-Having (almost) completed studies in Sustainable Development and Community Development I like to look beyond the obvious to find trends and the systemic causes and consequences of seemingly mundane actions.
+Having (almost) completed studies in Sustainable Development and Community Development I like to look beyond the obvious to find the trends and systemic influences in the way we live.

 This is important as, currently, the Western world finds itself doing the same things over and over and somehow expecting different results, perhaps hoping that intention alone will fix the problems of several decades.

-These days I prefer to incorporate photography with my writing, however I do still welcome small photography sessions.
-You can go to my Book In page for more of the practical details.
-You can also read more about my photography ethos here.
+These days I prefer to incorporate photography with my writing, and see it simply as a means of communication.
+However I do still welcome small photography sessions.
+You can go to my Book In page to contact me.

 Please note that I am